Prevent Lower Back Pain While Gardening With These Awesome Stretches and Exercises

 The Seed of the Problem: Why Does Gardening Cause Lower Back Pain?

-Prolonged periods of bending, stooping, or kneeling that are inherent to gardening can put significant strain on the lower back.
+Prolonged periods of bending, stooping, or kneeling inherent in gardening can place significant strain on the lower back.
 These activities can lead to muscle imbalance and weakness, creating vulnerability to injury.

-But wait to hang up your gardening gloves.
-You still deserve to enjoy gardening without pain by incorporating simple preventative measures like proper stretching and exercise.
+Don’t hang up those gardening gloves just yet!
+Here at Peak Physique, we firmly believe you still deserve to enjoy gardening without pain by incorporating simple preventive measures, such as proper stretching and exercise.

 Planting the Solution: Stretches to Prevent Lower Back Pain

-When performed correctly, the following stretches can increase flexibility and strength, helping to prevent lower back pain.
-Remember, holding these stretches for at least 15-30 seconds and repeating them two or three times is important.
+In our experience, when these stretches are done right, they can increase flexibility and strength, helping to prevent lower back pain.
+Remember to hold these stretches for 15-30 seconds, and repeat them two or three times for the best results.

 Child’s Pose